RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/DrawSpriteScreenXY.md

 # DrawSpriteScreenXY

 ## Description
-Draws `frame` to a specified X and Y position in screen-space.
+Draws `frame` at a specified X and Y position in screen-space.

 ## Parameters
 - `frame`